Simon-leong/DubMaster/report.md

 # DubMaster Implementation Report

-## Shipping a Training-Free Multi-Agent Audio Generator
+The default approach to audio generation is to ask one model to handle everything: feed it a prompt and hope the output lands somewhere useful.
+When it doesn't, you have no clear place to intervene.
+DubMaster is our answer to that problem — a training-free multi-agent pipeline that breaks the task into stages where each failure mode has an owner.

-DubMaster is our release-style project for turning a video, image, or text prompt into a layered audio result.
-Instead of fine-tuning a single model, we built the system as a training-free multi-agent pipeline: one part plans the sound events, another part routes them to domain experts, another part generates and critiques candidates, and the final part mixes everything back onto a shared timeline.
+Rather than fine-tuning a model on audio-video pairs, we coordinate a set of frozen specialists: a planning stage that converts source material into a typed event timeline, domain experts that translate each event into model-specific arguments, a memory-tree search loop that generates and critiques candidates, and a mixer that assembles the approved clips.
+Sound effects, speech, background music, and song are handled by separate code paths with different generation strategies.

-The final product is split into two main layers:
+On the product side, there are two layers:

 - A React frontend where users upload source material, choose audio categories, monitor generation, preview results, and export history items.
-- A FastAPI backend that stores jobs, runs the multi-agent audio pipeline, manages uploaded files, and serves generated audio or video artifacts.
+- A FastAPI backend that stores jobs, runs the multi-agent pipeline, manages uploaded files, and serves the generated artifacts.

-At a high level, the release works like this:
+The request flow:

 <div style="width: 100%; margin: 0 auto;">